 Advantage #2: Multimedia and interactivity

 An online classroom software is particularly attractive for children because they are multimedia-based.
 They work with images, films, sounds, interactive 3D graphics, and writing simultaneously.
 This is the great fascination for schoolchildren – in contrast, a classic textbook must stand back.
+This has made self-learning so much easier than before, especially now that websites like Infinity Dish give out online study tips to help you evolve in your online learning.

 There are also many interactive virtual classroom software on the Internet.
 With knowledge tests for children or online learning portals, every action by the user is followed by a reaction on the screen: figures move, doors open, the correct answer pops up.
 This way, users can immediately find out whether they are right or not.
 Incorrect information cannot solidify in the first place.